notkoen/HideViewmodel/README.md

 # Simple Hide Viewmodel
-Simple plugin for toggling weapon viewmodel visibility in CSGO *untested for other games*
+Simple plugin for toggling weapon viewmodel visibility in CSGO (*untested for other games*)

+Note: Plugin disables the option to toggle viewmodels by default.
+However, you can enable the plugin via the config file.

 ## Installation
 1. Drag and drop the repository contents in `cfg` and `addons` folder into your server files